OBSTACLES AND FUTURE DIRECTIONS

 Implementing and correctly using HE libraries requires specialized knowledge in cryptography.
 Parameter selection (choosing security levels, plaintext moduli, etc.) can be intricate and has a direct impact on both security and performance.

 There is a growing need for standardization in HE to ensure interoperability between different libraries and systems.
-The HomomorphicEncryption.org community is working towards this, but it's an ongoing effort.
+The community is working towards this, but it's an ongoing effort.

 While FHE supports arbitrary computations, some of the more performant schemes might be better suited for certain types of operations (e.g., polynomial evaluations) than others (e.g., comparisons, non-linear functions).
 Efficiently performing all desired computations remains a research area.

 HE schemes are based on hard mathematical problems (e.g., Learning With Errors - LWE).
 While these are widely believed to be secure against classical computers, the advent of large-scale quantum computers could potentially break some of these assumptions.
 Research into post-quantum HE is therefore crucial.
-Understanding such fundamental security layers is also discussed in Zero Trust Architecture.

 Despite the challenges, the future of homomorphic encryption is bright, with active research focused on several key areas: